Mohammad Hafeez

+Domestic career

+Hafeez made his first-class debut in February 1999 for Sargodha against Karachi, opening the innings (13 and 6).
+He struck his maiden first-class century in September 2001, 112 off 121 for SNGPL versus Khan Research Laboratories at Rawalpindi.

+In the President’s Trophy at Rawalpindi (10 November 2012), Hafeez produced a dominant all-round display for SNGPL against United Bank Limited, taking 4 for 13 as UBL were dismissed for 165, then top-scoring with 193 off 301 balls (32 fours) in SNGPL’s 455/5 dec.
+UBL folded for 74 in the second innings to give SNGPL victory by an innings and 216 runs.

 International career

 Early years: 2003–2006

-Hafeez has played in Bhera and was one of several young all-rounders whom the Pakistani cricket team turned to in order to revitalize their side after their poor display in 2003 World Cup where Pakistan was out from first round.
-His form with both bat and ball was inconsistent and in late 2003 he was dropped from the Test squad and subsequently from the ODI side.
+Hafeez was one of several young all-rounders whom the Pakistani cricket team turned to in order to revitalize their side after their poor display in 2003 World Cup where Pakistan was out from first round.
+He entered international cricket with his ODI debut against Zimbabwe at Sharjah in April 2003, and his Test debut followed in August 2003 against Bangladesh at Karachi, where he made 51 off 151 in a seven-wicket win.

+In these early months of 2003, Hafeez had scored a half-century in only his second ODI innings and, in the Cherry Blossom Cup at Sharjah, took five wickets at 17.00 with an economy of 3.54.
+However, his form with both bat and ball was inconsistent and in late 2003 he was dropped from the Test squad and subsequently from the ODI side.

 Following strong domestic performances, as well as some consistent showings for the Pakistan A side, he remained on the fringes of a recall in 2004.
+In the meantime he played a few matches as the professional at Settle Cricket Club, Yorkshire, in 2005.
 Hafeez returned to the ODI side in 2005 and despite poor form with the bat, his bowling performances were impressive.
 In the 2006 series held in Australia, Hafeez smashed his first century for Pakistan.
 With Pakistan struggling to find a solid opening pair for the Test side, he was recalled for the tour of England.
 His return to Test cricket was made at The Oval where he scored a fluent 95.
+He got used to English conditions after playing two seasons of Yorkshire League cricket in 2002 and 2005.

 Subsequently, Hafeez retained his place in the Test squad for Pakistan's home series against the West Indies in November of that year.
 After getting out early despite good starts in the first two Tests, he went on to score his second Test century in the third Test in Karachi.

+In 2010, in a widely noted practice match, Pakistan A, captained by Hafeez, defeated the senior Pakistan side, prompting scrutiny of preparation and standards ahead of the upcoming international assignment.